-- To introduce legislation to criminalise the traffic in substandard and falsified medicines and impose tough criminal penalties.
+- Introduce legislation to criminalise the traffic in substandard and falsified medicines and impose tough criminal penalties.

-- To sign and ratify relevant international agreements, including the Medicrime Convention and the Palermo Convention Against Transnational Organised Crime.
+- Sign and ratify relevant international agreements, including the Medicrime Convention and the Palermo Convention Against Transnational Organised Crime.

-- To establish inter-agency mechanisms at national level to ensure vigorous enforcement of the new legislation and improve cooperation among states.
+- Establish inter-agency mechanisms at national level to ensure vigorous enforcement of the new legislation and improve cooperation among states.